 You are invited to suggest improvements to this online course.
-Contact Judy Baker at bakerjudy <at> foothill.edu
+Contact Judy Baker at bakerjudy <at> foothill.edu regarding health and disease.

 Student Learning Outcomes

 - 1. Assess health behavior choices, apply that information to everyday life for the improvement of individual, family, and community well-being. - 2.
 Identify preconceived ideas about knowledge, values, and behavior that affect health and compare with established research and accepted scientific evidence.